Sign In / Sign Out

 1. Official transcripts.
 Note that applicants need a grade point average of "B" (3.0) or higher in the final two years of work leading to the bachelor's degree.*

-2. A two-page, single-spaced statement of purpose.
-This document should explain how your academic and professional interests fit with our online MA English program
+2. A two-page, single-spaced Statement of Purpose.
+This document should explain how the applicant's academic and professional interests fit with our online MA English program.
+This document serves as the writing sample.

 4. Two academic or professional letters of recommendation.
 A third letter is optional.
 These letters should provide a clear picture of the applicant's potential for successfully completing a master's degree.